 When New Zealand artist Peter Stichbury was seven, he thought he saw something shoot across the sky in broad daylight.
 Though he no longer believes that the object was anything out of the ordinary, the moment was a creative sucker punch for the portraitist: At 46, Stichbury is as enraptured by UFOs as ever and devotes his work to them.
 His recent show at Tracy Williams, Ltd., in New York, titled Anatomy of a Phenomenon, featured paintings of people who claim to have had a UFO-related encounter, extraterrestrial-related or not.

-A painting of a young blond girl with downcast eyes was inspired by the time John E. Mack, a psychiatrist and Harvard professor, traveled to Zimbabwe after 62 children reported seeing a flying saucer and "strange beings" during recess.
+A painting of a young blonde girl with downcast eyes was inspired by the time John E. Mack, a psychiatrist and Harvard professor, traveled to Zimbabwe after 62 children reported seeing a flying saucer and "strange beings" during recess.
 Rather than depicting the girl in utter terror, Stichbury chose a vacant facial expression to prevent the work from being one-dimensional.
 He thought about how such an event "would have changed the psychology of a witness over time," and how "experiencers" (as Dr. Mack called UFO witnesses) tend to talk about these phenomena with a multitude of emotions other than fear.

 Aside from the strange happenings themselves, the artist has found the lore of ufology fascinating because of its "cast of complex characters, intrigue, and infighting," as well as the inherent factual contradictions of paranormal occurrences.
 Perhaps unsurprisingly, his earlier work revolved around the empty, glossy expressions of models and actresses.

 "The UFO phenomenon is utterly confounding and, on the surface, ridiculous," Stichbury said.
 The easiest thing to do is ridicule and marginalize people when they challenge consensus reality.
 I think some of the phenomena are inexplicable in terms of our current and conventional understanding of physics and the universe.

 "The underdog is such a rich archetype and interesting position to explore," he said.
 "It has a kind of objectivity that is completely autonomous from the groupthink or broader social collective."
 Tellingly, one of his favorite quotations is from Roswell researcher Stanton Friedman: "Don't bother me with the facts, my mind is made up."